FREE Shipping on orders over $899

 Diagnosis of kidney stones

-- Computed tomography (CT) scan: CT is one of the most effective tests for detecting kidney stones.
+• Computed tomography (CT): CT is one of the most effective tests for detecting kidney stones.
 It provides detailed images of the kidneys and ureters, helping to determine the location and size of the stones.

-- Blood tests: Blood tests may be done to assess kidney function and check for possible signs of infection.
+• Blood tests: Blood tests may be performed to assess kidney function and detect possible signs of infection.

 Treatment of kidney stones

-Treatment for kidney stones depends on several factors, including the size and location of the stones, as well as the severity of symptoms.
-Some of the treatment options include:
+Treatment for kidney stones depends on several factors, such as the size and location of the stones, as well as the severity of symptoms.
+Some treatment options include:

 1. Observation:

-If kidney stones are small and not causing symptoms, your doctor may choose to simply watch and wait.
+If the kidney stones are small and don't cause symptoms, your doctor may choose to simply watch and wait.
 In many cases, small stones can be eliminated by the body naturally.

 2. Medications:

-Medications may be prescribed to relieve pain and help relax the muscles in the urinary tract, making it easier to pass the stones.
+Medications may be prescribed to relieve pain and help relax the muscles of the urinary tract, making it easier for the stones to pass.

 3. Extracorporeal shock wave lithotripsy (ESWL):

-This procedure uses shock waves to break up stones into smaller pieces, making them easier to pass through urine.
+This procedure uses shock waves to break stones into smaller pieces, making them easier to eliminate through urine.

 4. Ureteroscopy: